NativeScript/docs-v8/tutorial-svelte.md

 ---
-title: Core Tutorial
+title: Svelte Tutorial
 ---

-## Getting Started with NativeScript Core
+## Getting Started with NativeScript Svelte

-This tutorial introduces you to the fundamentals of NativeScript Core by walking you through building an example app with some basic functionalities.
+This tutorial introduces you to the fundamentals of using NativeScript with Svelte by walking you through building an example app with some basic functionalities.

 This tutorial will teach you the following: